-A. You can use your Optum Bank debit Mastercard[®] when accessing services or after you receive a bill.
-You can pay bills online or by using the Optum Bank mobile app, and you can reimburse yourself for a payment you have made.
-Visit the Optum Bank website to learn more.
+A. You can use your Optum Bank debit Mastercard® on the spot or after you receive a bill.
+You can pay bills online or using the Optum Bank mobile app, and you can reimburse yourself for a payment you have made.